 In her later series, The Party’s Over, Kereszi seeks out abandoned sites and the forgotten ephemera from similar venues.
 We see an old cardboard box containing a disco ball and a plastic shark’s head poking out of the water in a lake behind a sports bar.
 These stark images are paired with photographs in which Kereszi takes a less direct approach, using windows and reflections to soften the somber tone of the series, positioning them as metaphorical portals to a better time.

 Lisa Kereszi was born in 1973 in Chester, Pennsylvania.
 She received her BA from Bard College in 1995 and her MFA from Yale University in 2000.
-She was awarded the Baum Award for Best Emerging American Photographer in 2005, and is the author of three monographs: Fantasies (2005); Fun and Games (2009), and Joeʼs Junk Yard (2012).
+She was awarded the Baum Award for Best Emerging American Photographer in 2005, and is the author of four monographs: Fantasies (2005); Fun and Games (2009); Joeʼs Junk Yard (2012); and Mourning (2023).

-Keresziʼs work has been exhibited at numerous major institutions, including the Whitney Museum of American Art, New York; the New Museum, New York; the Brooklyn Museum of Art, New York; the International Center of Photography, New York; and Ullens Center for Contemporary Art, Beijing; among others.
+Keresziʼs work has been exhibited at numerous major institutions, including the Metropolitan Museum of Art, New York; the Whitney Museum of American Art, New York; the New Museum, New York; the Brooklyn Museum of Art, New York; the International Center of Photography, New York; the Ogden Museum of Southern Art, New Orleans; Mand Ullens Center for Contemporary Art, Beijing; among others.
 Her work can be found in many public collections including Museum of Fine Arts Houston; New York Historical Society; Whitney Museum of American Art, New York; and Yale University Art Gallery, New Haven, among others.
-She is currently a Lecturer and Acting Director of Undergraduate Studies in Photography at Yale University.
+She is currently a Senior Critic and Assistant Director of Graduate Studies in Photography at Yale University.